 Marty's Bio

-Marty’s career as a lyricist began when an unknown piano player (and his best friend), Barry Manilow, asked him to collaborate.
+Marty’s career as a lyricist began when an unknown piano player (and his life-long friend), Barry Manilow, asked him to collaborate.
 Though they were born and raised just blocks apart, they actually met while working together in the CBS-TV mail room in New York.

 Barry was determined to have a career in music, and they began by writing commercial jingles.
 This collaboration resulted in over 30 songs recorded by Barry, many of which have become standards of American popular song.
-These include "It’s A Miracle," "This One’s For You," "All the Time," and "Even Now ."
+These include "It’s A Miracle," "This One’s For You," "All the Time," and "Even Now."

 Barry’s appearance on "Murphy Brown," singing their first "real" song ("I Am Your Child "), attracted nation-wide media attention.

-They are also featured on the multi-platinum DVD "Ultimate Manilow," as well as "Manilow Live from Las Vegas," "First and Farewell," and the just-released "Legendary Greek Theatre Concert."
+They are also featured on the multi-platinum DVD "Ultimate Manilow," as well as "Manilow Live from Las Vegas," "First and Farewell," and the "Legendary Greek Theatre Concert."

-"Barry Manilow: The First Television Specials," a boxed set including five of Barry's historic programs, has also just been released.
+"Barry Manilow: The First Television Specials," a boxed set including five of Barry's historic programs, has also been released.

 Their songs are featured on Barry's critically acclaimed Concord CD, "Here at the Mayflower," as well as Diane Schuur's Concord release, "Midnight."